Maria Connor: Casting

 Maria was created as a love interest for Tyrone Dobbs (Alan Halsall), and first appeared working as a kennel maid at her parents' kennels.
 Auditions were held for the role in 2000, and actress Samia Ghadie beat several rivals, including singers Kimberley Walsh (of Girls Aloud) and Suzanne Shaw (of Hear'Say), to win the part.
 Describing Maria's development as a character since her arrival on Coronation Street, the official website states: "Maria has blossomed from working as a kennel maid to one of the Street's most glamorous young women.
 She laps up the male attention that her good looks bring her but playing footloose and fancy-free with the men in her life has gained her a bit of a reputation."
 Jenny Cockle, writing for the Sunday Mirror, has similarly observed that during the character's duration on the show, Maria has evolved from a "dowdy kennel maid" to a "sexy siren".
 Reflecting on her early days at the programme, Ghadie said: "I thought I'd do my three months and then I'd be off.
 I was a jobbing actress when I joined and was really pleased to have a job for three months.
 I never imagined I'd still be here now."
 Since her arrival at Coronation Street Samia Smith has revealed that she will always be grateful for the opportunities she has been given since she joined.

 In 2012, Ghadie revealed that she would like to stay at Coronation Street for another ten years, she said to OK! magazine: "I'd be very happy if I was still in Corrie in ten years' time.
 I think because of everything that has happened in the last few years I'm trying not to plan too much ahead.
 I am happy for each day".
 She also confirmed that she had signed another contract that would keep her in the show til September 2013.
 Ghadie revealed that it does not feel like she has been on the show for 12 years: "I'm 30 in July so it's quite scary, really!
 I was 17 when I joined so it just feels like my life is going really quickly!
 When I first joined, I was on a three-month contract.
 I thought I'd do my three months and then I'd be off.
 I was a jobbing actress when I joined and was really pleased to have a job for three months.
 I never imagined I'd still be here now, but I'm still really enjoying it.
 I think the show is going from strength to strength and it's got a brilliant mix of comedy and drama at the moment.
 For once, I'm involved in the lighter-hearted stuff, so that's nice!"
+In June 2019, it was announced that Longchambon had signed a new contract keeping her with the show for at least another 12 months.